 A TREE is a data structure used to represent hierarchical relationships between elements.

-However, the TREE adds the restrictions that:
+However, the TREE adds the constraints that:

-- Each node can have only one parent
+- Each node can only have one parent

 - It is acyclic

-Another example, a company’s organizational chart could be represented as a tree.
+Another example, a company’s organizational chart could be represented by a tree.
 Each node represents an employee or a department, and the hierarchical relationships between them are represented by the connections between the nodes.

 Finally, in web development, the Document Object Model (DOM) represents the structure of a web page as a tree.
 Where each HTML element is a node in the tree, and contains other elements inside it.